Business benefit management guides projects and changes towards new desired state

 PPS helps you to achieve a common working method by offering you complete support for business benefit management.
 I the PPS model you will also find startegic management and project management.
 This will ensure that all the roles in the organisation share the same approach and can work using the dame terms and expressions.
 There is also support in the form of processes, templates, checklists and what we call skills.
 Skills describe how you do things.

-It is the orderer who is responsible for ensuring that the right people are involved in the reference group’s activities, so that it really leads to right opinions and points of view being utilized by the project and that all stakeholders accept the results of the project.
+It is the benefit owner who is responsible for ensuring that the right people are involved in the reference group’s activities, so that it really leads to right opinions and points of view being utilized by the project and that all stakeholders accept the results of the project.
 The resource owners for users and managers must be engaged and organised to secure effective communication between the project and the business side.

 Benefit realisation, where both changes and benefits are followed up upp and measured over time, is a toll used to steer towards the expected benefit.
 It is monitored to show that everything works as planned or whether more or other actions are required to achieve the benefit.